 Classical modal analysis

-In classical modal analysis, a model of a structure’s dynamic properties is obtained by exciting the structure with measurable forces and determining the response/excitation ratio.
+In Classical Modal Analysis, a model of a structure’s dynamic properties consisting of the modal parameters (natural frequencies, damping ratios and mode shapes) is obtained by exciting the structure with measurable forces and determining the response/excitation ratio.

 Our classical modal analysis solutions guide you through the complete set-up, measurement and analysis in simple and intuitive steps, and provide you with accurate and reliable results even in the most demanding situations, with a targeted set of best-in-class modal parameter estimators and validation tools.